Pages are the primary means of storing and sharing information in Confluence. Pages are contained within spaces.

 - Create a new page from anywhere within the site.

-- Write content in a simple markup language or using the Rich Text editor.
+- Write content using the editor.

-- Edit and rename a page.
+- Rename a page.

-- Copy an existing page.
+- Copy a page.

 - Navigate within and between spaces through flexible linking.

 - Monitor page updates and other activity through page notifications.

 - View page history, and manage and compare versions of a page.